robmuh/robmuh.github.com/_posts/2014-01-15-hey-jekyll-guys-um-your-site.markdown

 imagine what it is.
 Best news is that [@parkr][] is very responsive and thinking about these things.
 Threw my name in to help.
 We'll see.

+UPDATE: Here's [Mr. Jekyll][] himself clarifying the concern about updating the public docs with information about stuff that has not been bundled and packaged into a release yet:

+![@mojombo clarifies][]

+That I get.
+Just unclear
+why the stuff unrelated to releases isn't immediately updated in both places to prevent them from getting out of sync, or worse, stuff in one place eventually blowing out changes in the other.

+FUNFACT: Found [this write up of Obama's tech][obama] during the campaign.
+He used Jekyll.

 [main]: https://github.com/jekyll/jekyll/tree/gh-pages
 [jekyllrb.com]: http://jekyllrb.com
 [bundled]: https://github.com/jekyll/jekyll/tree/master/site